konmedy/PhotoshopCompetition/README.md

 # PhotoshopCompetition
-a Photoshop Competition Discord bot :)
+a Photoshop Competition Discord bot

+## TODO:
+- MySQL connections
+- Configuration commands
+- Actually making it so the bot can be used without source code modification